Bartletts Ferry Fishing Report March 2014

-Bartletts Ferry: Level: Full pool.
+Bartletts Ferry: Level: 0.7 feet below full pool.
 Temp: Low 50s.
-Clarity: Heavily stained.
+Clarity: Good stain, creeks muddy.

 Other Articles You Might Enjoy